plone/documentation/docs/i18n-l10n/contributing-translations.md

 Translators will need to create an account on Weblate with an email and password.
 Authentication with GitHub and other third-party accounts might not work.
+You can [configure your Weblate account to receive notifications](https://hosted.weblate.org/accounts/profile/#notifications) either automatically whenever you make a contribution to a project or manually watch specific projects.

 Translators can go to the [Plone project in Weblate](https://hosted.weblate.org/projects/plone/).